Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Population Competition Models

 where $\delta_2:=1-2^{2-\frac{n}{2}} C_4\varepsilon_1,$ our desired conclusion is equivalent to find all $\varepsilon_1$ such that $\xi_2^*>\bar c_{0,\infty}$, which is

 By straightforward calculation, we obtain that when $\varepsilon_1\in(0,\varepsilon_1^*)$, $\lambda_{10}>0$ for $\epsilon$ small, where $\varepsilon^*_1$ is defined by

 which completes the proof of our claim.
 One can summarize the above arguments to show that Proposition \ref{prop42} holds. \end{proof} Theorem \ref{thm13} follows from Proposition \ref{prop41} and Proposition \ref{prop42}.
-On the one hand, we have from Theorem \ref{thm13} that the aggressive species can not coexist with the defensive one.
-On the other hand, Theorem \ref{thm13} illustrates that the species who follows the aggressive strategy and the IFD strategy is likely to be better off in a long run.
-It is worthy mentioning that when Allee threshold is small but independent of $\chi$, the final pattern formations really depend on the initial resources what each species possesses.
-In particular, the species who starts with the more resources will persist and the other will be eliminated.
-Whereas we can observe that in some situations, the aggressive species will be extinct in the long term no matter how many resources it initially has.
-When Allee threshold is sufficiently small and depends on $\chi$, the aggressive species is always extinct in the long term.
-This demonstrates that the IFD strategy can be probably better in this case.
+On the one hand, we have from Theorem \ref{thm13} that when Allee threshold is sufficiently small, the interacting species who follow the aggressive strategy and the IFD strategy can not coexist.
+On the other hand, Theorem \ref{thm13} illustrates that the species who follows the IFD strategy is likely to be better off since $(0,r)$ is linearly stable.
+It is worthy mentioning that when Allee threshold is small but independent of $\chi$, the final pattern formations really depend on the height of every peak.
+Whereas we can observe that in some situations, the aggressive species is extinct finally no matter what heights the peaks have.